Academic Honesty Policy

 We value academic honesty at CHeS and hold our students accountable because God has called us to live a life of honesty and integrity; He calls us to honour one another and we can do so by honestly accomplishing assignments and giving credit to other’s work when appropriate.

 Because we operate in a unique and flexible online environment, it is especially important that we take great care to educate our students and children on “giving credit where credit is due”.
 We desire for each of our students to model the highest standard of academic honesty in their educational pursuits.
-CHeS will therefore not tolerate academic dishonesty of any sort, including plagiarism, sharing false learning information, or cheating on tests/exams/assessments.
+CHeS will therefore not tolerate academic dishonesty of any sort, including plagiarism, sharing false learning information, using artificial intelligence (AI) to complete assignments, or cheating on tests/exams/assessments.

 The Mirriam-Webster’s Dictionary defines plagiarism in the following manner: “to steal and pass off (the ideas or words of another) as one's own: use (another's production) without crediting the source.”
 Plagiarism includes (adapted from Wallaceburg Christian School):